pmtam-sl/pmtam-sl.github.io/README.md

-# Portfolio website for Tam Pham
+# Portfolio Website for Tam Pham 🎓📊

-Hello, and wellcome to the repository of my Portfolio website !
+Hello, and welcome to the repository of my portfolio website! 👋✨

-This version of Portfolio is built with Quarto.
-And in here, this is a selected of my Projects and Presentation I have explored durring learning of Data Analytics.
+This version of my portfolio is built with **Quarto** and showcases a selection of my projects and presentations that I have developed throughout my learning journey in **Data Analytics**. 🚀💡